-Alkaline Hydrolysis (Gen 2): tissue is placed in a vessel that is then filled with a mixture of water and lye, and heated to a temperature around 160 °C (320 °F), at a high pressure.
+Alkaline Hydrolysis (Gen 2): tissue is placed in a vessel that is then filled with a mixture of water and alkali, and heated to a temperature around 160 °C (320 °F), at a high pressure.
 Tissue is broken down, and bones are collected while liquid is disposed of as sanitary municipal waste.

 Caustic Digester Unit™

 |Manual Removal of Remnants Via Basket||✔||no removal necessary|

 |Capable of Dry Discharge||liquid only, remnants in basket||✔|